autopkg/zentral-recipes/osquery-extension/readme.md

 ## Notes:

-This recipe will download from the latest release from GitHub https://github.com/macadmins/osquery-extension.
+This recipe will download from the latest release (v1.x) from GitHub https://github.com/macadmins/osquery-extension.

-It currently copies the Darwin binary and creates a pkg to deploy to `/usr/local/lib/osquery/extensions/macadmins_extension.ext`.
+It will copy the Darwin binary and create a pkg to deploy to the updated Osquery path `/opt/osquery-extensions/macadmins_extension.ext`.